cobbertine/Python-File-Uploader/README.md

 * Open up a file explorer and navigate to the downloaded file
 * Unzip the file
 * View the unzipped files
+* Then decide:
+    * A)
+        * Double click the .exe, in which case all default values will be used (Bind to all interfaces, port 9337, output in ./uploads)
+    * B)
         * Hold down shift and right click anywhere in the window
         * In the pop-up menu, an item saying "Open Powershell/Command Prompt window here" should be available.
 Click it.
         * Type ".\PyFiUp.exe" followed by the parameters described in the **Usage** section